Security

 • Why does a wallet need 2 or 3 cards?

 Additional cards are needed to create a backup.
-How many cards you have in your backup (2 or 3) — as many copies of your private key exist worldwide.
+The number of cards in your set (2 or 3) is the number of copies of your private key that exist in the world.
 If one of the cards is lost or stolen, the backup cards will help you restore access to your wallet.

 • How many cards can be in a backup of one wallet?

-The maximum number of cards that can be in a backup is 3.
+The maximum number of cards that can be used as a backup is 3.

 • Is there a difference between "primary" and "backup" cards?

-All of the cards from the backup are equal to each other and have access to a single wallet.
+All of the cards from the backup are equal to each other and have access to the same wallet.

 • Why is it possible to link backup cards only once?

-Backup creation and private key cloning are only possible once for security purposes.
-Thus, you are sure of the number of copies of your private key.
+For security reasons, backup creation and private key cloning can only be done once.
+You should therefore be sure of the number of copies of your private key you want to create.

 As the cards operate without using the company's servers, the cards know nothing about each other.
-Only when creating a backup, the private key is copied to the number of cards you choose (2 or 3).
+It is only when creating a backup that the private key is copied to the number of cards you have chosen (2 or 3).

-If backup cards could be linked repeatedly, an attacker could make copies of your card without your knowledge.
+If backup cards could be linked on multiple occasions, an attacker could make copies of your card without your knowledge.

 • What happens if I lose my Tangem Note?

-Since Tangem Note cards don't have a backup option and can be compared to fiat money, you can manage the cryptocurrency while you own the card.
-But if the card is lost, it will be impossible to manage the funds.
+Since Tangem Note cards don't have a backup option and are used in a similar fashion to fiat money, you can manage the cryptocurrency as long as you own the card.
+If the card is lost, however, it will be impossible to manage the funds.

-• If Tangem Note is stolen, can a 3rd party gain access to the wallet?
+• If Tangem Note is stolen, can a third party gain access to the wallet?

-Tangem Note cards have no backup option and access code protection.
+Tangem Note cards have no backup option or access code protection.
 For this reason, the cards can be compared to traditional banknotes: whoever owns the card can access the wallet.
-Therefore, like traditional banknotes, cards must be physically secure at all times.
+Like traditional banknotes, therefore, these cards must be physically secure at all times.

 • What happens if I lose my Tangem Wallet?

-Tangem Wallet includes a set of 2 or 3 cards, so when activating a card, you can back up the key on the other card(s).
+Tangem Wallet includes a set of 2 or 3 cards, so that you can back up the key to other cards during the activation process.
 The backup cards will help you manage your money even if you lose one of the cards.

-• How to restore access if I lose all my backup cards?
+• How do I restore access if I lose all my backup cards?

-The loss of all cards from the backup leads to losing your funds.
+If you lose all the cards in your backup, you will lose access to your funds.
 Only your cards have access to the wallet.
-How many cards you have in your backup (2 or 3) is how many copies of your private key exist worldwide.
-That's why we recommend keeping your cards in different places.
-If one card is lost/stolen, you can buy a new set of cards and transfer funds to it.
+The number of cards in your set (2 or 3) is the number of copies of your private key that exist in the world.
+This is why we recommend keeping your cards in different places.
+If one card is lost/stolen, you can buy a new set of cards and transfer the funds to it.

-• If the Tangem Wallet card is stolen, can a 3rd party gain access to the wallet?
+• If the Tangem Wallet card is stolen, can a third party gain access to the wallet?

 A third party will only be able to access your wallet if your cards are not linked (you have not backed them up).
-In this case, access code protection is not available: it appears only when you link two or three cards to one wallet.
+In this case, access code protection is not available: it is activated only when you link two or three cards to one wallet.

-That's why we recommend that you make backups before funding your wallet.
-Then your funds will be protected by the access code.
-Moreover, the card is protected against brute-force attacks.
+That's why we recommend that you make backups before funding your wallet, ensuring that your funds are protected by the access code.
+Moreover, the card will be protected against brute-force attacks.
 After the sixth incorrect attempt to enter the code, the delay time for the next attempt is increased by 1 second.
 The maximum delay time is 45 seconds.
 The delay is only reset after the access code has been successfully entered.

-• If my phone is lost/broken, will I lose access to funds?
+• If my phone is lost/broken, will I lose access to my funds?

-In such a case, you don't lose access to your assets.
-Using your cards, you can access your wallet via any other mobile device.
-The phone itself doesn't store any assets you are holding; it only acts as a display by visualizing specific data for a particular user via its screen.
-Storage of private keys and signing your transactions are performed by your card.
+In such cases, you don't lose access to your assets.
+You can use your card to access your wallet via any other mobile device.
+The phone itself doesn't store any assets you hold; it simply acts as a display by visualizing specific data for a particular user on screen.
+The storage of private keys and signing of transactions is done by your card.
 All you have to do is download the Tangem app on your new phone and scan the card.

 • If I lose one card from the backup, can I buy another set and link it to my existing wallet?

-Since creating a backup and private key cloning is possible only once, you will not be able to link new cards to an existing backup.
-After purchasing a new set, you should transfer funds to the new wallet.
+Since you can only create a backup and clone the private key once, you won’t be able to link new cards to an existing backup.
+After purchasing a new set, you should transfer your funds to the new wallet.

 • Is it possible to block a lost card?

-There is no such functionality.
-Once a backup has been created, all cards in the bunch have a single private key and become equivalent, so there is no technical way to identify which card has been lost.
+This isn’t supported.
+Once a backup has been created, all cards in the set have a single private key and become equal, so there is no technical way to identify which card has been lost.

 When you activate a card and create a backup, you protect each card with its user password.
-The card is protected against brute-force attacks.
-Moreover, after the sixth incorrect attempt to enter the code, the delay time for the next attempt is increased by 1 second.
+Moreover, the card is protected against brute-force attacks.
+After the sixth incorrect attempt to enter the code, the delay time for the next attempt is increased by 1 second.
 The maximum delay time is 45 seconds.
 The delay is only reset after the access code has been successfully entered.

 • What personal data does the company collect?

 Tangem does not monitor incoming or outgoing transactions.
-We never gather wallet addresses, personal data of users, or any other kind of information that can identify users or users' phones.
+We never gather wallet addresses, users’ personal data, or any other information that could identify users or their phones.

-• Does the Tangem app store user’s data?
+• Does the Tangem app store user data?

-The app does not store the user's personal data or any other information that can identify the user or the user's phone.
+The app doesn’t store personal data or any other information that could identify a user or their phone.

 • How exactly is Tangem Wallet a cold wallet?
 What is the working principle of the wallet?

-A cold wallet is a vault for cryptocurrency that is not connected to the internet.
-In Tangem cards, the private key is generated when the wallet is created and the card is attached to the device using a hardware random number generator and stored on the card, which is inherently disconnected from the internet.
+A cold wallet is a vault for storing cryptocurrency that is not connected to the internet.
+On Tangem cards, the private key is generated when the wallet is created and the card is attached to the device using a hardware random number generator.
+It is then stored on the card, which is fully disconnected from the internet.
 The private key never leaves the card.
-The primary purpose of the wallet is to store private keys securely.
-The app is just a user interface for cards communicating directly with the blockchain.
+The primary purpose of the wallet is to store the private keys securely.
+The app is simply a user interface allowing the cards to communicate directly with the blockchain.

 • Can Tangem block access to the wallet?

-Tangem does not have its own servers that are linked to blockchains.
-The Tangem app works directly with them.
-Therefore, we cannot interfere in its work in any way.
-Tangem's philosophy is to provide users only with a technological solution for working with crypto-assets.
-The scheme of the wallet looks like this: Card <-> Application <-> Blockchain.
+Tangem doesn’t have its own servers that connect to blockchains.
+It is the app on your phone which communicates directly with the blockchain.
+This means that we cannot with operations in any way.
+Tangem's philosophy is to provide users with a technological solution for interacting with crypto assets and nothing more.
+The wallet protocol looks like this: card <-> application <-> blockchain.

-Besides, we don't have registration or verification of users; we don't know their geolocation, citizenship, etc. So we can't identify a particular user to block his access to the wallet (even if it were possible).
-All we can hypothetically know is your IP address.
-But the address can be changed with a VPN if necessary.
+Besides, we don't conduct registration or verification of users, so we don't know their geolocation, citizenship, etc. This means we can't identify a particular user to block their wallet access (even if that were possible).
+All we can hypothetically find out is your IP address, which can still be changed with a VPN if necessary.

-Plus, our app is open-source which is published on GitHub.
+Plus, our app is open source and published on GitHub.
 With some skills, anyone can study it, make sure it's secure and compile the app.

 • How reliable and safe is it?
 What if a Tangem сard stops working?

-Tangem Wallet is the safest and most reliable crypto wallet in the world.
-The chip in your card is a microcomputer that generates the private key that never leaves the card.
+Tangem Wallet is a highly secure and reliable hardware wallet.
+The chip in your card is a microcomputer that generates a private key that never leaves the card.
 We have gone the extra mile to prove it externally:

-• The highest certification level among direct competitors that ensures no backdoors — EAL6+ by Common Criteria.
-The same level of chip protection is used in passports.
+• The highest certification level among direct competitors that ensures no backdoors: EAL6+ by Common Criteria.
+This is the same level of chip protection used in passports.

-• The only hardware wallet with the highest possible protection rate against environmental conditions is IP68.
+• The firmware has been audited by the world's top laboratory, Kudelski Security. • The only hardware wallet with the highest possible IP68 protection rate against environmental conditions.
 It is entirely safe from dust, water, and hacking attempts.

-• The chip is designed to sign an infinite number of transactions with a life expectancy beyond 25 years.
+• The chip is designed to sign an infinite number of transactions with a life expectancy of 25+ years.

-• The chip is further protected against EMP (electromagnetic pulse), ESD (electrostatic discharge), and X-rays in compliance with ISO 7816-1 standard.
+• The chip is further protected against EMPs (electromagnetic pulses), ESD (electrostatic discharge) and X-rays in compliance with the ISO 7816-1 standard.

-Moreover, we have issued more than 500,000 cards since 2017.
-There are no defects, and all the cards are still functioning.
+Moreover, we have issued more than 800,000 cards since 2017.
+There have been no defects, and all the cards are still functioning.

 • What is the lifespan of the card?

-The cards have a minimum lifespan of 25 years, which Samsung, the chip manufacturer, guarantees.
-Technical information about the chip is available on the Samsung website at the link.
+The cards have a minimum lifespan of 25 years, which is guaranteed by Samsung, the chip manufacturer.
+Technical information about the chip is available on the Samsung website via the link.

 • What will happen to the card when it is exposed to a powerful magnetic field, for example, in an MRI machine?
 What is the probability that the wallet will demagnetize and stop working?

-The chip doesn't contain any magnetic elements that can demagnetize.
-Moreover, the Tangem card chip is protected against EMP (electromagnetic pulse), ESD (electrostatic discharge), and X-rays in compliance with ISO 7816-1 standard.
+The chip doesn't contain any magnetic elements that could demagnetize.
+Moreover, the Tangem card chip is protected against EMPs (electromagnetic pulses), ESD (electrostatic discharge) and X-rays in compliance with the ISO 7816-1 standard.

 • Will the card work if Tangem doesn’t exist as a company?
 Does Tangem use its own servers?